Vermont Wage Garnishment Laws

 The kind of debt decides how much of the paycheck is safe.

 Most states apply a single garnishment cap to nearly every money judgment.
 Vermont does not.
-Section 3170 of Title 12 of the Vermont Statutes Annotated draws a sharp line between debts that began as consumer credit and everything else, and the gap between the two is wide enough to change whether a garnishment is worth pursuing at all.
+12 V.S.A. section 3170 draws a sharp line between debts that began as consumer credit and everything else, and the gap is wide enough to change whether a garnishment is worth pursuing at all.

 General and non-consumer judgments